Mariana-Tek/engineering-ladder/makers/engineer_ii.md

 - Occasionally take the lead in product team processes.
 - Support and mentor peers in an ad-hoc way.
 - Volunteer to help answer questions and debug problems with your colleagues.
-- Handle conflict and change with maturity.
-Assume best intent in others.

 [Example Behaviors](/README.md#example-behaviors):
 - Served as the onboarding buddy for a new hire